Master's of Science, Nurse Educator Specialization

 The MS Nurse Educator program accepts students who have completed a bachelor’s degree in nursing, or an associate degree in nursing.
 Applicants who have a California RN license and who have been awarded a non-nursing baccalaureate degree may be admitted conditionally on an individual basis, and may be required to take conditional coursework, pending transcript evaluation (see Degree Requirements).

-The nurse educator program will be accepting applications for Fall 2021 from October 1, 2020 through June 1, 2021.
+The nurse educator program will be accepting applications for Fall 2021 until June 30, 2021.

 A grade point average of 3.0 (B) is required in the last 60 units of the undergraduate program coursework.
 Applicants with a GPA below 3.0 will be evaluated on an individual basis and may be admitted with a conditional status.